Abstract illustration of code brackets and a document icon connected by flowing lines

 Add Fax to Your App in Five Minutes

-One endpoint.
+Two endpoints: one to send, one to check status.
 Multipart upload.
-HIPAA compliant.
+Healthcare workflow support.
 Start with two free faxes, no card required.